openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Gets the x-position of the ofRectangle.
+Gets the x position of the ofRectangle as float.

-Returns: The x-position of the rectangle.
+Returns: The x position of the rectangle.

 _description: _